aliasaswad/CarND-Advanced-Lane-Lines-P2/writeup_template.md

 #### 5. Detect Lane pixels and Determine the curvature
 ----
+Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

+![alt text][image5]

+The details about hpw I did this as below.

 After applying calibration, thresholding, and a perspective transform to a road image, we should have a binary image where the lane lines stand out clearly.
 However, we still need to decide explicitly which pixels are part of the lines and which belong to the left line and which belong to the right line.

 Plotting a histogram of where the binary activations occur across the image is one potential solution for this.